RodZill4/material-maker/material_maker/doc/user_interface.rst

 File menu
 ^^^^^^^^^

-* *New material* creates a new material and opens a tab in the right pane to edit it
+* *New material* creates a new material and opens a tab in the center pane to edit it

 * *Load material* opens a file dialog to select a procedural material (.ptex) file.
-If a material file is selected, it will be open in a new tab in the right pane.
+If a material file is selected, it will be open in a new tab in the center pane.
 If the current tab contains an empty material (about material that only consists of a Material node), the material will be loaded into this tab.